Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-ldap.md

 ### Set up Microsoft Entra

+You need to have a Microsoft Entra tenant.
+If you don't have an existing tenant, see [Quickstart: Set up a tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant).

-You've already set up Microsoft Entra in the [previous guide](howto-deploy-java-liberty-app.md#set-up-azure-active-directory), complete the section [Microsoft Entra configuration](https://docs.microsoft.com/azure/developer/java/migration/migrate-weblogic-with-aad-ldap#azure-active-directory-configuration) to configure secure LDAP for an Azure AD DS managed domain.
+Then complete the section [Microsoft Entra configuration](https://docs.microsoft.com/azure/developer/java/migration/migrate-weblogic-with-aad-ldap#azure-active-directory-configuration) to configure secure LDAP for an Azure AD DS managed domain.

 ### Trust singer certificate of the LDAP server